 A promising dawn for anti aging treatments

 The Korean studio is still in the early stages of development.
-The next steps will be to explore the effects of modulation of VRK-1 activity in more complex animal models of nematodes: for example rodents.
-Lee says that success in replicating this dynamic of VRK-1 and AMPK anti-aging enzymes in human cells is very, very important.
+The next steps will be to explore the effects of modulating VRK-1 activity in more complex animal models of nematodes: for example rodents.
+Lee says success in replicating this dynamic of the anti-aging enzymes VRK-1 and AMPK in human cells is very, very important.

 The path is almost certainly relevant in a large number of complex organisms, and it is necessary to understand how to exploit it for therapeutic results.